ikawrakow/ik_llama.cpp/docs/development/on-demand-tensor-reload.md

 1. **Tracking provenance**: At load time, every tensor is mapped back to its source GGUF shard, byte offset, and modification time.
 2. **Detecting changes**: At runtime, it cheaply `stat()`s the source files to see if a tensor’s backing data has changed.
 3. **Surgical replacement**: Only the changed tensors are re-mapped/re-allocated.
 The rest of the model stays resident in GPU/CPU memory.
-4. **Hybrid safety**: If any tensor lives on the CPU backend, the scheduler is automatically told **not** to force-offload its operations to GPU, preventing multi-gigabyte accidental allocations.
-5. **Graph safety**: CUDA graphs are invalidated so that the compute graph is rebuilt with the new buffer pointers, sizes, or types.
+4. **Graph safety**: CUDA graphs are invalidated so that the compute graph is rebuilt with the new buffer pointers, sizes, or types.

 ---